What are your fees?

 I work from a principle that relational therapy requires the freedom of an open-ended approach.
 This does not mean that our work cannot be brief or guided by a particular focus.
 It is more a case that the process of therapy is not well served by the pre-conditions of time limits and assumed goals.

 Where do you work?

-From a private, ground floor, dedicated room in Bishopston, BS7.
-It’s a generous and comfortable space, suitable for individual and couples work.
+From a private ground floor room in Bishopston, BS7.
+It’s a generous and comfortable space.
 People describe it as having a calm, creative atmosphere.

 Parking is unrestricted and easily available.
 The bus routes of Gloucester Road and Ashley Down Road both have nearby stops.